 - Due to extreme processing delays, the Biden Administration has issued this temporary rule authorizing an 18-month automatic employment authorization extension for people with EADs.
 This includes, but not limited to, people who are refugees, asylees, or have temporary protected status.
 More about eligibility categories here.

-- On November 16, 2021, USCIS published an interagency letter restating the end to the 2019 public charge rule.
+- Under the new public charge rule, DHS will not consider in public charge determinations benefits received by family members other than the applicant.
 As a result, the items on this non exhaustive list are no longer considered public charge:

 - SNAP (food stamps)